3 weeks Madagascar | The Grand Circuit

 Drive: 60 km | 3 hours

-Drive to Andavadoaka, a remote little Vezo fishing village.
-It's pretty intense driving through no man's land.
-No more villages, cattle and people, but deep sandy tracks and endless bushes with mostly no telephone signal.
-What an experience.
+Drive to Andavadoaka, a remote Vezo fishing village.
+The journey is intense, taking you through vast, uninhabited terrain.
+You’ll leave behind villages, cattle, and people, navigating deep sandy tracks and endless bushland with little to no phone signal.
+It’s an unforgettable adventure.

 Start: Andavadoaka